AviatrixSystems/Docs/HowTos/Aviatrix_Account_Azure.rst

 After registering your Aviatrix Controller as an app and assigning it the Contributor role, create a Secret identifier.
 Azure Active Directory uses this Secret identifier to authenticate the Aviatrix Controller application.

-1. Navigate back to All services > Azure Active Directory > App registrations and select the application you registered early.
+1. Navigate back to All services > Azure Active Directory > App registrations and select the application you registered earlier.
 2. Select **Certificates & secrets** on the left.
 Then, click **+New client secret**.
 2. On the right, under Add a client secret, enter: